ibm-cloud-docs/vpc/api-change-log.md

 - Encryption algorithm `triple_des`
 - Diffie–Hellman groups `2` and `5`

 You have until 13 December 2022 to upgrade to more secure ciphers.
 After this date, VPN connections using deprecated ciphers will have a `status` of `down` (and no longer transfer data) until you upgrade from the weak cipher.
-For more information, see [Upgrading weak cipher suites on a VPN gateway](/docs/vpc?topic=vpc-upgrading-weak-ciphers).

 **Additional VPN for VPC ciphers.** VPN gateways now provide new algorithms to help meet your security and compliance requirements.